-So, you want to start a business in California’s booming cannabis industry.
-Now seems like the perfect time to get in on the ground floor: the market estimates that cannabis will bring an additional $5 billion to California each year.
+So, you want to start a business in the cannabis industry.
+As states more states continue to legalize recreational cannabis, now seems like the perfect time to get in on the ground floor: the market estimates that cannabis be a $71 billion dollar market in the United States by 2030.
 It would be nice to get a slice of that pie, no?

 Before you dive in, take some time to learn about the different ways to structure your business in a way that will give you the biggest slice of the pie — not the leftover sliver that’s all crust (unless crust is your thing).
 The way you set up your company can mean the difference between growth and success and burning out after a year in business.
 Ask these five tax questions when setting out to structure your cannabis business.